 Plug-in to Care: Stay Connected

-Caregiving for someone can be complex, but you don’t have to face it alone.
-This National Family Caregivers Month, Plug-in to Care by connecting with trusted resources, communities, and support to sustain both your loved one’s health and your own.
+Caregiving can be complex, but you don’t have to face it alone.
+Plug-in to Care by connecting with trusted resources, supportive communities, and tools that help you care for your loved one — and yourself — throughout the holiday season and beyond.

 Plug-in to Care is made possible with support by: